The Dominance and Monopolies Review: Japan

 In addition to this formal enforcement, the JFTC may advise on business plans when consulted by the parties.
-This consultation system plays a very important role in practice.70
+This consultation system plays a very important role in practice.74

 Note that the company must consult with the JFTC before starting the activities.

-Also note that, in spite of existence of the JFTC guideline 'Prior consultation system for activities of businesses', which requires a written answer from the JFTC, the JFTC hates very much to use this formal procedure in a sense.
+Also note that, in spite of the existence of the JFTC consultation system, which requires a written answer from the JFTC, the JFTC dislikes using this formal procedure.
 In practice, the JFTC gives oral answers in almost every case.

 ii Commitment procedures